 You have had several unforgettable adventures on your boat, but now it’s time to put it into storage.
-Instead of placing your boat into a friend’s unheated garage or hoping it remains safe under a tarp, you have decided to give your boat the best possible environment by putting it into a self-storage unit.
+Instead of placing your boat into a friend’s unheated garage or hoping it remains safe under a tarp, you have decided to give it the best possible environment by putting it into a storage facility.

 Next, fill the gas tank and add a stabilizer.
-This step will help prevent any condensation and corrosion from occurring inside the tank.
-After you add the stabilizer, turn the motor on, which allows the fuel and the stabilizer to work its way throughout the entire system.
+This step will help prevent condensation and corrosion inside the tank.
+After you add the stabilizer, turn the motor on, which allows the fuel and the stabilizer to work throughout the entire system.

 The next step is to prepare the motor.
 A fuel tank flush and oil change are good starting places, but these aren’t the only ways to prevent corrosion or damage to the motor while it’s in storage.
 The best option is to apply a fogging oil into the carburetor.
-The oil provides a nongreasy, protective film to the internal components of the engine, which helps prevent corrosion.
+The oil provides a nongreasy, protective film to the engine’s internal components, which helps prevent corrosion.

-To apply the fogging oil, first refer to your boat’s owner’s manual.
-The manual will provide specific instructions of where to apply the fogging oil.
-Some manuals will recommend spraying the oil into the spark plug holes, while others will recommend applying it throughout the entire carburetor.
+First, refer to your boat’s owner’s manual to apply the fogging oil.
+The manual will provide specific instructions on where to apply the fogging oil.
+Some manuals recommend spraying the oil into the spark plug holes, while others recommend applying it throughout the entire carburetor.

-Finally, grab a clean cloth or rag and dampen it with fogging oil.
-Cover any exposed engine parts with the fogging oil to help protect them during storage, as well.
+Finally, dampen a clean cloth or rag with fogging oil.
+Cover any exposed engine parts with fogging oil to help protect them during storage.

 The next step is probably the most arduous: cleaning the boat.
 Begin by removing anything unnecessary.
 This includes fishing gear, food, garbage, and other personal items.
 Here are some additional steps to help clean your boat, which will help protect it from damage, including mold and mildew growth:

 - Clean out the live wells.
 Live wells can also become covered with grime, mold, and mildew.
 Clean them by first draining the water.
-Next, wash out the sides with a mixture of vinegar and water or baking soda and water.
+Next, wash the sides with vinegar and water or baking soda and water.
 Never use a strong chemical or bleach to clean out the live wells.

 - Clean the seats.
 Grab a product specifically designed to clean vinyl and wipe down your seats.
 If you have stubborn stains, use the product and a scrub brush.
 Once the seats are dry, cover them with a vinyl protectant.

 - Clean the console.
-The easiest way to clean your console and gauges is with a store-bought window cleaner.
+A store-bought window cleaner is the easiest way to clean your console and gauges.
 Make sure to use a microfiber or other soft cloth for the gauges to avoid scratches.

 The last step is to clean the hull.
 Grab a garden hose with a sprayer attachment or a power washer, and clean every square inch of the hull.
 Clean the hull with a sponge or rag and a commercial boat cleaner.
 Rinse off the hull and allow it to dry before applying a coat of wax, according to the package directions.